Extras

 Outside of my academic work, I try to stay engaged in causes I consider important, both within and beyond the university.

-I have always been passionate about literature, cinema, and music.
+I have always been passionate about literature, cinema, video games and music.
 These arts have had a significant impact on my life and have shaped the way I see and think about the world.

 Films